C

 Company Overview

-Rayonier Inc. (NYSE: RYN) is a publicly traded real estate investment trust (REIT) primarily engaged in timberland management, real estate development, and natural resource optimization.
-The company operates within the forestry, timber, and real estate industries, generating revenue through the sale of timber products, land sales, and leasing activities.
-Rayonier is one of the largest private owners of timberlands in the United States and also maintains international timberland assets, positioning it as a major participant in global forest products markets.
+Rayonier Inc. is a U.S.-based timberland real estate investment trust (REIT) focused on the ownership, management, and development of timberlands and rural land assets.
+The company operates primarily in the forestry, timber, land resources, and real estate sectors, generating revenue through the sale of timber, land transactions, conservation initiatives, and real estate development activities.
+Rayonier is among the larger private timberland owners in the United States and also maintains forestry operations in New Zealand.

 Business Operations